Cancel anytime

 Devon Canada

-- Strategic Rationale: Expanded CNQ's thermal in-situ oil sands operations.
+- Strategic Rationale: Acquisition expanded CNQ's thermal in situ production and light oil footprint.

 Growth Trajectory and Initiatives